voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Enum['present', 'absent', 'running', 'stopped', 'disabled']`

-String.
-Controls if the managed resources shall be <tt>present</tt> or
+Controls if the managed resources shall be `present` or `absent`.

-<tt>absent</tt>.
-If set to <tt>absent</tt>:
+If set to `absent`:
 * The managed software packages are being uninstalled.
 * Any traces of the packages will be purged as good as possible.
 This may include existing configuration files.
   The exact behavior is provider dependent.
-Q.v.:
-  * Puppet type reference: {package, "purgeable"}[http://j.mp/xbxmNP]
-  * {Puppet's package provider source code}[http://j.mp/wtVCaL]
 * System modifications (if any) will be reverted as good as possible (e.g. removal of created users, services, changed log settings, ...).
 * This is thus destructive and should be used with care.
-Defaults to <tt>present</tt>.

 Default value: `'present'`